Thien-Hubbing/Extended-Tree/README.md

 # The-Modding-Tree

-A modified version of The Prestige Tree that is much easier to mod.
-It still requires programming knowledge, but it's mostly pretty easy things and copy/pasting.
+A modified version of The Prestige Tree that extends beyond the original layers.

 [Look here for a tutorial on getting started with modding with TMT](docs/getting-started.md)